-The Company has non-cancelable lease obligations, principally for office space in Houston and Brazil, office equipment, and real estate in Brazil.
-The lease obligations originally ranged from one to five years and expire at various dates between 2017 and 2019.
-Rent expense, including leases with terms of less than one year, was approximately \$1.6 and \$1.0 million for the years ended December 31, 2016 and 2015, respectively.
+The Company has non-cancelable lease obligations, principally for office space in Houston.
+The lease obligations originally ranged from one to five years and expire at various dates between 2018 and 2022.
+Rent expense, including leases with terms of less than one year, was approximately \$1.7 and \$1.6 million for the years ended December 31, 2017 and 2016, respectively.